kiss-oliver/kiss-oliver.github.io/_pages/about.md

 I am also a research assistant at the [CEU Microdata Research Group](http://microdata.io) since 2015 where I mostly work on data engineering tasks.

+In 2022 I joined [Spreadmonitor](https://spreadmonitor.com/) as a Senior Data Scientist advising the Data Science Team on multiple predictive models related to energy markets.

 Projects
 ======